oliver006/elasticsearch-gmail/README.md

 Set up [Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/guide/current/running-elasticsearch.html) and make sure it's running at [http://localhost:9200](http://localhost:9200)

 I use Python and [Tornado](https://github.com/tornadoweb/tornado/) for the scripts to import and query the data.
-Run `pip install tornado chardet` to install Tornado and chardet.

-You may also need to `pip install beautifulsoup4`, for the stripping HTML/JS/CSS via the body indexing flag: `--index_bodies`
+Also `beautifulsoup4` for the stripping HTML/JS/CSS (if you want to use the body indexing flag).

+Install the dependencies by running:

+`pip install -r requirements.txt`

 #### Aight, where do we start?